blues-man/vote-app-gitops/README.md

 ![Vote UI Web Hook](images/webhook-vote-ui.png)

-NOTE: If you forked the repo, update the `TriggerTemplate` with your fork otherwise it will fallback to `quay.io/bluesman/vote-ui`
+NOTE: If you forked the repo, update the `TriggerTemplate` with your vote-ui repo on quay.io reference adding the `IMAGE_NAME` parameter, otherwise it will fallback to `quay.io/bluesman/vote-ui`:

 ```bash
 oc edit triggertemplate vote-ui